 We assumed that prophylactic therapies were taken on a life-long basis.
 The dosing regimens and schedules are shown in Table 4.8.

 Table 4.8.
 Drug Utilization Parameters

 Drug Dosing

-Cinryze 1,000 U twice a week
+Cinryze 1,000 IU twice a week

-Ruconest (Twice-Weekly Dosing) 50 U/kg, max.
-4,200 U twice a week

 Haegarda 60 IU/kg twice a week

 Lanadelumab 300 mg every two weeks